aerosengart/aerosengart.github.io/_posts/2025-05-22-tighter-splash.md

 However, from some elementary simulations, it looks like the betting-based confidence intervals are always less wide than the OASIS ones!
 Instead of looking at anchors that have $p$-values less than some designated $\delta$, we could look at the anchors whose associated confidence intervals exclude $0$.
 And instead of ranking the statistically significant anchors by their $p$-values, we could rank them by confidence interval width.

+Unfortunately, in practice, this method does not improve the power that significantly.
+In addition, it appears to loose the robustness property against biologically uninteresting alternatives that is a large strength of OASIS.

 ---
 ## References